MarcusP-P/personal_website/_posts/2025-01-03-executive-dysfunction-an-example.md

 It also hasn't occurred to me until writing this that while I'm waiting the towels to wash, I can clean items out of my car, find the manual for the wet vac, and wash the floor mats, while I wait for the towels to wash.

 Also, notice that there is no re-assembly of the wet vac after the parts are all dry.
 It will take the best part of a day for these to dry, and they will be placed out of the way as they dry.
-With the [ADHD lack of object permanence][5], I will forget that the wet vac needs to be put back together, and will only remember when I'm in the area where it's out of the way, but the only reason I would be there is to do something else, that I could forget about if I stopped to re-assemble the wet vac.
+With, what is called, the [ADHD lack of object permanence][5], I will forget that the wet vac needs to be put back together, and will only remember when I'm in the area where it's out of the way, but the only reason I would be there is to do something else, that I could forget about if I stopped to re-assemble the wet vac.

-A lot of well-meaning people come up with suggestions that [boil down to][6] "Oh, why don;t you just use [this executive dysfunction] to overcome your executive dysfunction."
+A lot of well-meaning people come up with suggestions that [boil down to][6] "Oh, why don;t you just use [process relying on a working executive function] to overcome your executive dysfunction."
 This type of response shows that the person giving the advice has not understood the concept of executive dysfunction in the first place.
 There are [ways of improving][2] executive dysfunction, but they are not simple fixes.

 I just want to leave you with one of the most entertaining descriptions of executive dysfunction that I've come across in a [tumblr post by chaotic-neutral-knitter][7]: